A healthy skin barrier is needed for great skin

 The key to maintaining healthy skin is maintaining a healthy skin barrier.
 As the outermost layer of the skin, the skin barrier is subjected to a host of daily assaults including sun exposure, environmental pollutants, wind, medicine, alcohol, smoking and too much exfoliating.
 These stressors contribute to breakdown and compromise its protective capabilities.
 Therefore, on-going efforts are needed to keep the integrity of the skin barrier intact.

-We have a half ounce trial/travel size of UV Repair here.
+We have a half ounce travel size UV Repair treatment cream if you'd like to give our best seller a test drive.
 Let us know what you think of it!